buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcDoorTypeOperationEnum.md

 ![single swing right](../../../../figures/ifcdoortypeenum-fig02b.gif)

 ### DOUBLE_DOOR_SINGLE_SWING
-Door with two panels, one opens (swings) to the left the other opens (swings) to the right.
+Door with two panels, one opens (swings) to the left, the other opens (swings) to the right.

 > NOTE  Direction of swing (whether in or out) is determined at the <em>IfcDoor</em>.